karthik-lezer/Product-page-demo/README.md

-# product-page-demo
+# product-page-demo (September 2020)

-It's a demo of product page.
+Product description page.
+Here I have used bootstrap as a framework along with HTML/CSS.